pyeventsourcing/eventsourcing/docs/topics/user_guide/notifications.rst

 (The average performance of the ``append()`` method is proportional to the log of the index in the array, to the base of the array size used in the big array, rounded up to the nearest integer, plus one.
-For example, if the array size is 10000, then it will take 50% longer to assign the 100,000,000th item than the first one.
-This is because it takes :class:`~eventsourcing.domain.model.array.BigArray` "log time" to discover the highest assigned index.)
+For example, if the array size is 10000, then it will take only 50% longer to assign the 100,000,000th item than the 1st one.)

 .. code:: python